 Although there is much emphasis placed on the U-Factor variable, Air Leakage (alternately known as air infiltration) is an equally important metric.
 In order to determine this, we calculate the “cubic feet per minute of air, per square meter of window area.”
 Basically, this helps us to understand how many feet of cubic air is able to pass through a window per minute, divided by the total area of the window.
 This sounds complicated, but all you really need to remember is to choose the lowest number you can.
 In order to achieve an efficiency rating, the highest score a window can have is 0.3.
 However, a high-quality Tilt and Turn window with compression seals and multi-locking points can achieve as low as 0.01.

 Also, if not installed correctly, the IGU can cause further air leakage from the window unit.
 Furthermore, it can lead to water leakages.
 This can lead to even bigger problems such as damp, rot, and, occasionally, structural damage within the home.
 It is very important that a licensed and certified installer team install all of your windows and doors.
+Here at Open AWD, we use an external licensed and certified team for our projects.
 Remember: a low air leakage rating also means lower energy bills.

 Here at Open Architectural Windows and Doors, all of our products undergo rigorous testing.
-This is not only during the manufacturing process, but also carried out onsite.
+This is not only during the manufacturing process, but also carried out onsite by a licensed and certified team.
 This will ensure the ratings hold up within their environment.